It is divided into two sections, the Knowledge Base and Request Support.

 Issues and Bug Reporting forum is a good resource for help from the other users in the community.
 Chances are if you've had a problem - someone else has too - and there are a lot of users around to help, as well as Forum Moderators who review that forum constantly, and can provide assistance as well.

 Content Creator forums have a wealth of information, tutorials, and opportunities to comment about creator specific issues.
-It's highly likely if you have a creator issue, someone is discussing it there. _________________ As sexy and suave as Sean Connery.
-CS told me so!
+It's highly likely if you have a creator issue, someone is discussing it there. _________________ Liberal Playbook - Don't lecture me about facts, I know how things are

 Last edited by badboy on Tue Feb 07, 2012 5:04 am; edited 2 times in total